Live in Europe (Rory Gallagher album)

 Live! in Europe is the third album by Irish blues guitarist Rory Gallagher, released in 1972.
 It is a series of live recordings made during his European tour that year.
-Unusual for a live album, it contains just two songs previously recorded and released by Gallagher ("Laundromat" and "In Your Town").
-All the other songs are either new Gallagher songs or Gallagher's interpretation of traditional blues songs.
+Unusual for a live album, it contains only two songs previously recorded and released by Gallagher ("Laundromat" and "In Your Town").
+The other songs are either new Gallagher songs or Gallagher's interpretation of traditional blues songs.